ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 Immediate play (Enqueue and play) is Ctrl+g instead of Ctrl+Enter.

-## TODO, Things that don't yet work:
+## TODO & Things that don't yet work:

-- Music takes awhile until it's audible.
-This also seems to make crossfades less noticeable.
+- Installer